 For many small business owners, having a trusted accountant by your side can feel like a great burden has been lifted off your shoulders.
 The right accountant can help you stay on top of deadlines and provide expert financial advice.

-Many business owners wait to hire an accountant after an issue arises, such as falling behind on taxes, filing for an extension, or becoming swamped with bookkeeping or payroll tasks.
+However, many business owners wait to hire an accountant until after an issue arises, such as falling behind on taxes, filing for an extension, or becoming swamped with bookkeeping or payroll tasks.
 The key is to recognize early signs that indicate your business is ready for professional assistance.

-- You stay late – after-hours – to complete accounting tasks on a regular basis.
+You stay late – maybe even after hours – to complete accounting tasks on a regular basis.
 Your time is worth a lot, but you're not taking advantage of the time that outsourcing opens up.

-- Your business has experienced rapid growth and you feel overwhelmed.
+Your business has experienced rapid growth and you feel overwhelmed.
 Accounting only becomes more complex as a business grows.

 In any of these scenarios, an accountant can be an excellent partner, saving you time and money in the process.
-And hiring an accountant is easier than you may think.
+Plus, hiring an accountant is easier than you may think.

 Choosing the Right Accountant for Your Small Business

 Regardless of the solution you're looking for, there are some characteristics to keep in mind.
 Make sure to shop around and compare the services of each firm you are researching.
 Make sure that the potential accountants: